 "I learned how to drive, and I can guarantee that the track of Indianapolis is beautiful, the speed is undetectable and my car goes splendidly with the new American fuel".

 "It was as I expected to be.
-The turns are not overly banked, in Monza they are bankier, but the catino is undoubtedly dangerous and if some car start to lose ground without retiring it will be a real battle.
+The turns are not overly banked, in Monza they are more banked, but the oval is undoubtedly dangerous and if some car starts to lose ground without retiring it will be a real battle.
 However, I hope to not disfigure, but lots of people expect maybe too much from me, without remembering that Indianapolis is a particular race, no confrontation is possible and the poor Ascari told me exactly that defining it as a blind race".

-In the late afternoon of Monday the 21st of May 1956 in the box of the Ferrari-Bardahl, some smiles start to be seen, as the rear suspension and the injection system of the car are adjusted.
+In the late afternoon of Monday, 21st May 1956, in the box of the Ferrari-Bardahl, some smiles start to be seen, as the rear suspension and the injection system of the car are adjusted.
 Giuseppe Farina, who remained for most of the day in the grandstand and runs at a moderate speed on a Bardahl-Johnson Special that is used as a spare car, wants to try it immediately, but it is not possible because of the upcoming darkness caused by the sunset.

-The Indianapolis 500 takes part, as is known, only thirty-three cars, but at the end of the first qualifying tests twenty-nine appearances are awarded, and the laps are defined as stunning by the technicians present: in pole position will start the new track record holder, Pat Flaherty, who completes the ten miles needed to qualify in 4'07"260.
-Farina wants to take one of the four places left free, but not the ones at the back, since the regulation states that when one of the qualified in the first days is exceeded in time by another competitor, he is entitled to a test of appeal in which, If he gets another time longer than the time of opposing him, he is readmitted.
+At the Indianapolis 500, as is known, only thirty-three cars participate, but at the end of the first qualifying tests, twenty-nine appearances are awarded, and the laps are defined as stunning by the technicians that are present: the new track record holder, Pat Flaherty, who completes the ten miles needed to qualify in 4'07"260, will start on pole position.
+Farina wants to take one of the four places left free, but not the ones at the back, since the regulation states that, when one of the qualified in the first days is exceeded in time by another competitor, he is entitled to a test of appeal in which, if he gets another time longer than the time of opposing him, he is readmitted.
 Therefore, except for the pole position that is assigned, no competitor, in theory, is sure to take off.
-In these last days the battle is all in the box, and also the Ferrari-Bardahl performs the most varied tests: you control the time that competitors will lose in refuelling and wheel changes, Bardahl has a meticulous number of very practical mechanics of these things and Indianapolis.
-For Farina special billboards in Italian with various signals were manufactured; these are present in the corner of the box, with the words Attack, Stop, Gas, Candles, Tires, and more.
-On Monday, May the 21st, 1956, a spectacular accident ends with a broken car and a driver who rolls unharmed in the middle of the lawn, after being expelled from the car driving at over 220 km/h: it is Jim McWithey from Indiana, on a Walter Special he had lost control of.
+In these last days the battle is all in the box, and also the Ferrari-Bardahl performs the most varied tests: they control the time that competitors will lose in refuelling and wheel changes, Bardahl has a meticulous number of very practical mechanics of these things and Indianapolis.
+For Farina, special billboards in Italian with various signals were manufactured; these are present in the corner of the box, with the words Attack, Stop, Gas, Candles, Tires, and more.
+On Monday, May 21st, 1956, a spectacular accident ends with a broken car and a driver who rolls unharmed in the middle of the lawn, after being expelled from the car driving at over 220 km/h: it is Jim McWithey from Indiana, on a Walter Special, which he had lost control of.
 The car already crashed on the fence and against the protective wall, while McWithey makes a jump of over ten meters and gets up without a scratch, receiving compliments from all.
-On the Ferrari-Bardahl of Farina work six specialized mechanics, but it seems that the Italian champion encounters serious difficulties to bring his car to the tuning that is necessary for such a hard and challenging race like the 500 miles that will be held Wednesday, May the 30th, 1956.
+On Farina’s Ferrari-Bardahl, six specialized mechanics work, but it seems that the Italian champion encounters serious difficulties to bring his car to the tuning that is necessary for such a hard and challenging race like the 500 miles that will be held on Wednesday, May the 30th, 1956.

 "As far as I know, Farina is out of the car".